 WELCOME to the School of Social Work at St. Thomas University.
 You are joining a social work education program that is accredited with the Canadian Association for Social Work Education (CASWE).
-The School was recently granted 8 years of accreditation by the CASWE, without conditions, which is the maximum length of accreditation that is possible to receive.
 Over the next two years you will encounter a variety of learning opportunities including experiential, group and more traditional approaches, which are designed to prepare you for a career as a professional social worker.
 Reports from the field indicate that social work graduates from the School have done very well both, at graduate school and in their employment.
 Graduates report that they feel well-prepared to begin work as professional social workers.

 St. Thomas University School of Social Work offers one of the few social work education programs in North America which advocates a structural perspective.
 The mission statement of the School explains the philosophy and principles which inform this approach to social work practice: